great-expectations/great_expectations/docs/docusaurus/docs/core/installation_and_setup/manage_data_contexts.md

 :::info Project root vs context root
 Note that there is a subtle distinction between the `project_root_dir` and `context_root_dir` arguments accepted by `get_context(...)`.

-Your context root is the directory that contains all your GX config while your project root refers to your actual working directory (and therefore contains the context root).
+Your context root is the directory that contains your GX config while your project root refers to your actual working directory (and therefore contains the context root).

 ```bash
 # The overall directory is your project root